nathanKramer/sf-exception-emails/README.md

 ## Putting them together

-We can combine these two features.
+We can combine these two features to do some cool error notifications.

+For this example, assume you are a Salesforce partner or ISV.
+You have many clients, and you configure their Salesforce orgs, or at the least you have some custom apex running in their Salesforce orgs.

-By configuring Salesforce orgs to all point to the generated apex email service, we can begin to build up a more holistic picture of the exceptions and where they come from.
+By configuring the apex exception email address of these Salesforce orgs to all point to your apex email service, we can begin to build up a more holistic picture of exception occurrences, where they come from, and who is affected.

 ### Reg-wat?